If there’s one thing I faced every time I strapped into an F-16 in combat – it’s fear.

 In combat, nothing diminished my fear more than knowing that if things went wrong, my wingmen would back me up.
 Relationships are crucial when dealing with obstacles, but the key is to build relationships before the obstacles come.
 Appreciate your friends and co-workers by giving them advice, support, and your time and in return, they will be there for you to cheer you on and encourage you.
 Knowing that you have wingmen to go to for help and who will lend you their wings, is a great way to dissipate fear and face obstacles with courage.

 The missiles of fear will blind you of your dreams and put you in survival mode.
 You’ll lose sight of your mission objective – the target.
 Survivors focus on threats.
 Winners focus on targets.
-Don’t lose sight of what it is that you’re really fighting for – your dream home, the new position, your future partner.
+Don’t lose sight of what it is that you’re really fighting for – your dream home, the new position, your customer, or your future partner.
 It will help you stay resilient.
 Imagine the feeling of landing your jet and accomplishing your goal.
 It will reignite the fuel to your passion.

 You are on a mission to win.
 Don’t allow the winds of change or the turbulence of fear push you off course.